anpag/escaipe-room/README.md

 -   **Path:** `/frontend`
 -   **Tech Stack:** React, Tailwind CSS, Lucide Icons.
 -   **Dynamic Rendering:** The frontend is decoupled from the game's content.
 It dynamically fetches the configuration for the current room from the backend's `/api/room/{room_id}` endpoint.
+-   **Rich Media:** Supports both static images and video backgrounds (e.g., MP4) for immersive room environments.
+-   **Mission Control:** A built-in "Coordinator" chat interface for hints and narrative guidance.
 -   **State Management:** React hooks (`useState`, `useEffect`) are used to manage the application's state, including the current room, player inventory, and chat messages.
--   **Debug Mode:** A debug mode is available in the UI, which provides a visual tool to easily get the coordinates for new interactive zones in a room.
+-   **Debug Mode:** A debug mode is available in the UI, which provides a visual tool to draw boxes and easily generate coordinates for new interactive zones.

 ## Getting Started